algosup/2024-2025-project-2-serious-game-team-1/documents/Functional_Specifications.md

 source : [Cambridge dictionnary](https://dictionary.cambridge.org/fr/dictionnaire/anglais/flora-and-fauna)

 [^5]: **ONF**
 Abbreviation for Office National des Forêts.
-The organisation was created in 1966 and has 5 fundamental missions: to develop wood resources, to act for the environment, to welcome the public to the forest, to prevent natural risks and to offer tailor-made services. source : [ONF](https://www.onf.fr/onf/connaitre-lonf/+/28::les-enjeux-valeurs-et-missions-de-lonf.html)
+The organization was created in 1966 and has 5 fundamental missions: to develop wood resources, to act for the environment, to welcome the public to the forest, to prevent natural risks**,** and to offer tailor-made services. source : [ONF](https://www.onf.fr/onf/connaitre-lonf/+/28::les-enjeux-valeurs-et-missions-de-lonf.html)

 [^6]: **Néo Terra label**